 Munich Startup: What motivated you to found the company?

-Munich Startup: What would you have liked to know before your first startup?
+Munich Startup: What would you have liked to know before you founded the company?

 Munich Startup: How has your company been financed so far?

 Julia Miller: We started with seed funding and a mix of business angels, family offices and VCs.
 Then last summer we closed a successful Series A in the low double-digit millions.
 Our investors include Frank Strauß, Yabeo, Amavi and IVC.